lyg1597/multi_agent_verification/readme.txt

                 Map4-3d-20(Q)   python3 agents/spawn_agents_quadrotor.py -scenario ./scenario_hscc/map4-3d-20.json
                 Map4-3d-20(C&Q) python3 agents/spawn_agents_mixed.py -scenario ./scenario_hscc/map4-3d-20.json
             Note that while generating data for table 1, between running each of the above scenarios, we restart the verification server to reset the cache.
-            Due to the complexity of the scenarios, Map3-2d-34, Map4-3d-20(Q), Map4-3d-20(C&Q) make take more than an hour to finish.
+            Due to the complexity of the scenarios, Map3-2d-34, Map4-3d-20(Q), Map4-3d-20(C&Q) may take more than an hour to finish.

     Swerve without symmetry caching:
         Start three terminals,